pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the DOM Manipulation section of the Udemy Web Dev Bootcamp.
 I watch a lot of YouTube everyday, mostly self-taught webdev-centric videos.
 I never measured how much time I actually spend (waste?) watching them, but today I did: 3 hours.
 Compared to 1.5 hrs of working along with the Udemy course...

 **Thoughts:** I should readjust my video-watching to coding ratio.
 I would feel much happier if I had spent 4.5 hours coding today...
 I do sometimes glean some good insights from the videos, but I'm not sure it's worth all of that time.

+### Day 13: September 24, 2019, Tuesday

+**Today's Progress**: Worked through Intro to Events and did a color toggle exercise.
+Also did another ES6 problem on freeCodeCamp and google more about 'this' and constructor functions.
+Watched considerably less YouTube.

+**Thoughts:** Feels good learning new things.
+I didn't do a whole lot today, but I stopped at a point where I'm eager to learn more in the next session.